by Ipswich Historical Commission chairman John Fiske:

 The fieldstone cellar provided climate-controlled storage throughout the year: cool in summer and above freezing in winter.
 The section on the far left, with fieldstones laid on the ground is the base of the hearth.
 The cellar walls provided the foundation for the sills, keeping them off the damp ground.

+The frame: a “gunstock” corner post supporting the side and end beams, and with wind braces for stability.
 The roof beams and rafters support a roughly boarded loft for sleeping and storage.
 Wind braces were set at the corners of the oak frame to stabilize it against any lateral movement.

 The frame for the wooden chimney rises above the roof.